wombleton/gitlaw-nz/acts/S/Securities Trustees and Statutory Supervisors Act 2011.md

     (4) The trustee or statutory supervisor must comply with the direction.

-    (5) A person who fails, without reasonable excuse, to comply with a direction commits an offence and is liable on summary conviction to a fine not exceeding $200,000\.
+    (5) A person who fails, without reasonable excuse, to comply with a direction commits an offence and is liable on conviction to a fine not exceeding $200,000\.

-    (6) To avoid doubt, the fact that the FMA has not given a direction under this section does not affect the FMA's ability to apply for orders under [sections 41][53], [42][54], and [50][65].
+    (6) To avoid doubt, the fact that the FMA has not given a direction under this section does not affect the FMA's ability to apply for orders under [sections 41][54], [42][55], and [50][66].

+    Section 49(5): amended, on 1 July 2013, by [section 413][135] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 50 FMA may apply to High Court for orders relating to securities